werner33/testing_components_with_jest/README.md

 # Testing Components with Jest and Testing Library

 This is a simple application with three components.
 Each component has a test suite.
-This is Section 4 of the [Advanced Basics for Web](https://github.com/werner33/AdvancedBasicsForWeb)course.
+This is Section 4 of the [Advanced Basics for Web](https://github.com/werner33/AdvancedBasicsForWeb) course.

 This is an image to show what the application looks like when running: